 PHOTOGRAPH BY GERED MANKOWITZ © BOWSTIR Ltd. 2021/Mankowitz.com

-Our summer show is a celebration of the guitar genius that was Jimi Hendrix, featuring photographs by the legendary British music photographer, Gered Mankowitz.
+Our summer show in 2021 was a celebration of the guitar genius that was Jimi Hendrix, featuring photographs by the legendary British music photographer, Gered Mankowitz.

 Iconic Jimi showcases photographs taken in early 1967 when Gered worked with Jimi Hendrix and The Experience during two sessions at his Mason’s Yard studio in Mayfair.
 These sessions produced images of Jimi that would go on to become some of the most iconic and widely known portraits of the great musician.